Examples

 This is a reduced pre-selection of columns of gaiadr3.gaia_source.

--- LANG: POstgres
+-- LANG: PostgreSQL

 -- QUEUE: 30s